ChrisDiamantis99/Jedi-Invaders/README.md

 ## Installation
 To install and run Jedi Invaders on your local machine, follow these steps:

-Clone the repository using the command git clone https://github.com/<your-username>/jedi-invaders.git Open the index.html file in your web browser
+Clone the repository using the command git clone
 Start playing the game!

 ## Credits